sara-nl/clouddocs/UvA-20190130/PCA-analysis.markdown

 Rscript airplane-delay-some-comp.r
 ```
 How do these numbers compare to the previous analysis with the full dataset?
 A similar example can be found [here](https://gmaclenn.github.io/articles/airport-pca-analysis/) that can help you in the interpretation and further analysis of the results.

+### Bonus food for brain: Scaling up or scaling out?

+So far you worked on a single dataset on a single core VM with 1 GB memory.
+There are several datasets provided to you in the airplane-delay.tar file where data for a few months is available.
+How would you run the analysis for the whole year?

+* You can scale up your VM and run the analysis serially over multiple datasets and combine the results in the end.
+How big the VM should be to optimize the analysis?

+* You may choose to scale out and run separate VMs for each datasets and combine the results in the end.
+How would you go around doing this?

+* The data was downloaded from [here](https://www.transtats.bts.gov/DL_SelectFields.asp?DB_Short_Name=On-Time&Table_ID=236) taking only a few columns into account.
+You can use one of the above methods/both to run the same analysis for several years.